By Mel Grau

 For the ultimate cheese-making tour experience, visit Union Star near Appleton.
 You’ll get to walk through the tiny factory to learn how milk from local dairies becomes squeaky cheese curds.
 Union Star was founded in 1911, and it remains family owned and operated.
 Locals return for the fresh curds, cheddar and flavored Muenster cheese.

 Though Weyauwega Star Dairy may not be a hole-in-the-wall, the fourth-generation, family-owned cheese factory is indeed off the beaten path.
 Be sure to try their feta and parmesan when you visit.
 Plus, their famous string cheese was once featured in the Guinness Book of World Records for the longest string of cheese!
-At the store, you’ll find local goods beyond cheese, like beer, ice cream and milk in glass bottles.
+At the store, you’ll find local goods beyond cheese, like beef sticks, sausage, Lakeside Mustard, Rose Cottage Jams and gift baskets.

 The oldest cheese factory on our list, Brunkow Cheese excels with flavored, baked and spreadable cheese.
 After a tour, you’ll want to take home their Brun-uusto Baked Cheese with garlic or jalapeno.
 Brunkow Cheese is located about an hour southwest of Madison in the scenic Driftless Region.

 Tradition is essential at Widmer’s Cheese Cellars.
 This family-owned cheese factory from the 1920s still makes brick cheese with actual bricks from decades ago.
-You can watch the whole process from the observation window and sample their award-winning Washed Rind Brick Cheese.
+You can watch the whole process from the observation window and sample their award-winning cheese.

 For a small-scale, 100-year-old cheese factory, Cedar Grove exemplifies sustainability.
 Your tour at Cedar Grove will not only focus on the organic, hormone-free cheese-making process, but also on Cedar Grove’s commitment to environmentally-friendly practices.
 Call ahead for a tour and look forward to trying their award-winning artisan cheese varieties like the Sheep Milk Feta and Donatello.